iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.55.0/report.md

 > Completely useless.
 Three attempts, three disconnected sessions, no resolution of any kind, an hour of wasted time.
 Edit... increasing to three stars due to customer service response phone call.
 App still needs work.<br> :date: __2020-04-15 18:57:13__

 > Chat based telehealth has a lot of potential, and the app worked fine, but the doctor barely said anything.
 He didn't tell me his diagnosis, just said "I think we can treat this with strong topical antibiotics", and confirmed my pharmacy.
 I had to ask him what he was prescribing.
 He responded with 1 word (the medicine name), and them ended the chat - didn't tell me how to use it or how long it would take to heal or ask if I had any other questions, etc. Left me with little confidence.<br> :date: __2020-04-05 20:56:16__

-> Interface is not user friendly.
-But, with persistence you can manage it.
-I made a mistake filling out the create account form, my birthday was wrong.
-However, the form pointed me to my name, which it allowed me two tries and then I had to uninstall to get more attempts to get the information correct.
-I could understand a password.
-I have yet to use it to see a doctor.
-I hope that experience is better.<br> :date: __2020-04-02 18:41:33__